google-research/optformer/optformer/embed_then_regress/README.md

-# Predicting from Strings: Language Model Embeddings for Bayesian Optimization
+# Language Model Embeddings Can Be Sufficient for Bayesian Optimization
 This folder contains code for implementing and training the Embed-then-Regress model.

-# Citation
+## Citation
 If you found this codebase useful, please consider citing our paper.
 Thanks!

 ```bibtex